-Characters within a video game can also have their own

-CHARACTER THEMES or CHARACTER MOTIFS - like LEITMOTIFS

-within Film Music.
-These can be manipulated, altered and changed amous Computer and Video Game Music Composers and their Soundtracks

-- adapting the elements of music - ORCHESTRATION (the act of arranging a piece of music for an orchestra and assigning parts to the different musical instruments), TIMBRE, SONORITY, TEXTURE,

-PITCH, TEMPO, DYNAMICS - depending on the character's situation or different places they travel to within the game.
+Characters within a video game can also have their own CHARACTER THEMES or CHARACTER MOTIFS - like LEITMOTIFS within Film Music.
+These can be manipulated, altered and changed - adapting the elements of music - ORCHESTRATION (the act of arranging a piece of music for an orchestra and assigning parts to the different musical instruments), TIMBRE, SONORITY, TEXTURE, PITCH, TEMPO, DYNAMICS - depending on the character's situation or different places they travel to within the game.